Types of Rhinoplasty: 5 Things to Know

 • Incision: The incisions may be inside the nose in a closed rhinoplasty or the columella in an open rhinoplasty.
 Your surgeon then raises the skin and cartilage that cover the bone structure.
 This gives your surgeon the access required to reshape your nose.

-• Reshaping: Your plastic surgeon can augment or reduce your nasal structures like your nasal tip with cartilage taken from other parts of the body.
+• Reshaping: Your plastic surgeon can augment or reduce your nasal structures, like your nasal tip, with cartilage taken from other parts of the body.
 That cartilage can come from the ribs, ear, or septum, in most cases.
-Concerns about a deviated septum are common reasons patients come in for a cosmetic nose surgery.
+Concerns about a deviated septum are common reasons rhinoplasty patients come in for cosmetic nose surgery.
 If you have a deviated septum, this procedure should straighten it.

 • Closing: After the surgeon sculpts the bone structure of the nose, the skin and tissue are placed over the structure again, and he will close the incisions.
 You will probably need bandages or a splint for about two weeks.